elab/jgit-buildnumber/README.md

 Usage in Ant
 ------------

-To use JGit BuildNumber Ant task you need these jars on your classpath:
+To use JGit BuildNumber Ant task, you need these jars on your classpath:

  - `jgit-buildnumber-ant-task-2.1.0.jar`
  - `org.eclipse.jgit-5.2.1.201812262042-r.jar`